Bead: Synthetic materials

 The oldest-surviving synthetic materials used for bead making have generally been ceramics: pottery and glass.
 Beads were also made from ancient alloys such as bronze and brass, but as those were more vulnerable to oxidation they have generally been less well-preserved at archaeological sites.

-Many different subtypes of glass are now used for beadmaking, some of which have their own component-specific names.
+Many different subtypes of glass are now used for beadmaking, some of which have their component-specific names.
 Lead crystal beads have a high percentage of lead oxide in the glass formula, increasing the refractive index.
 Most of the other named glass types have their formulations and patterns inseparable from the manufacturing process.

 Small, colorful, fusible plastic beads can be placed on a solid plastic-backed peg array to form designs and then melted together with a clothes iron; alternatively, they can be strung into necklaces and bracelets or woven into keychains.
 Fusible beads come in many colors and degrees of transparency/opacity, including varieties that glow in the dark or have internal glitter; peg boards come in various shapes and several geometric patterns.
 Plastic toy beads, made by chopping plastic tubes into short pieces, were introduced in 1958 by Munkplast AB in Munka-Ljungby, Sweden.
 Known as Indian beads, they were originally sewn together to form ribbons.
-The pegboard for bead designs was invented in the early 1960s (patented 1962, patent granted 1967) by Gunnar Knutsson in Vällingby, Sweden, as a therapy for elderly homes; the pegboard later gained popularity as a toy for children.
+The pegboard for bead designs was invented in the early 1960s (patented 1962, patent granted 1967) by Gunnar Knutsson in Vällingby, Sweden, as a therapy for elderly homes; the pegboard later gained popularity as a toy for children.[1]
 The bead designs were glued to cardboard or Masonite boards and used as trivets.
 Later, when the beads were made of polyethylene, it became possible to fuse them with a flat iron.
-Hama come in three sizes: mini (diameter 2 mm), midi (5 mm) and maxi (10 mm).
+Hama come in three sizes: mini (diameter 2 mm (0.079 in)), midi (5 mm (0.20 in)) and maxi (10 mm (0.39 in)).[2]
 Perler beads come in two sizes called classic (5 mm) and biggie (10 mm).
 Pyssla beads (by IKEA) only come in one size (5 mm).

 Manufacturing

 Modern mass-produced beads are generally shaped by carving or casting, depending on the material and desired effect.
 In some cases, more specialized metalworking or glassworking techniques may be employed, or a combination of multiple techniques and materials may be used such as in cloisonné.

+Beads are small circular shapes that come in different shapes and sizes.
+The materials are made from different qualities such as color, shape, shine, pattern, or even exotic materials used, etc. In making beads, they have to have holes in the center in putting through a string to hold the beads together using different techniques that can help.
+Some archaeologists had been working at Blombos cave located in South Africa, there was a recent discovery showing forty-one marine shell (Nassarius kraussianus) beads.
+It was estimated that it was made about seventy-five thousand years ago.